-Were you thinking of buying a new car? 🚗 Before you go ahead with the purchase, you'll want to ensure it doesn't have any outstanding finance from the previous owner.
-The last thing you want is to drive off in your shiny new car, only for the finance company to get in touch and ask for money you don't owe.
+Are you thinking of buying a new car? 🚗 Before you go ahead with the purchase, you'll want to ensure it has no outstanding finance from the previous owner.
+The last thing you want is to drive off in your shiny new car only for the finance company to get in touch and ask for money you don't owe.
 Worry not, though.
-If you're wondering, "how do I check if a car has finance owing - free?", you're in the right place.
+If you're wondering, "how do I check if a car has finance owing?" you're in the right place.
 We've got all the details below.

 What is car finance?

 When buying a car with finance, you borrow the money from a lender and pay them back over monthly instalments.
 It saves you from paying for the cost of the vehicle in one go and offers more flexibility over the types of cars available to you.
 Contract lengths typically last anywhere between 12 months and five years.
 You can get car finance to buy all sorts of vehicles, but most are second-hand cars.